tung/ruggrogue/book/saving-and-loading.md

 However, there are also entity IDs present in the data payloads at the end of unique and component lines as well that are loaded verbatim, which means they refer to the IDs at the beginning of lines.
 We need to fix these IDs to point to the IDs of the entities created during the loading process by converting them according to the `old_to_new_ids` hash map that was built up earlier.

-In RuggRogue, there are two uniques and two components that hold entity IDs and thus need fixing.
+There are two uniques and two components that hold entity IDs and thus need fixing.
 The unique types are `Difficulty` and `PlayerId`, while the component types are `Equipment` (weapon and armor) and `Inventory` (items).
 The loading code takes care to only iterate over entities that were created during the loading process by filtering by the values of the `old_to_new_ids` hash map.

-Converting old save IDs to new loaded entity IDs also doubles as an integrity check that ensures that each ID refers to an existing entity in the save file.
+Converting old save IDs to new loaded entity IDs also doubles as an integrity check to ensure that each ID refers to an existing entity in the save file.
 If any of the IDs to fix are absent from the `old_to_new_ids` hash map, a `LoadError::UnknownId` error is raised.

 ### Placing Entities on The Map